SERVICES

 Your dentist has a variety of options to recommend based upon your specific situation.

-• Antiobiotics – In some cases, your dentist will prescribe medications that can provide non-surgical treatment of gum disease.
+• Antibiotics: In some cases, your dentist will prescribe medications that can provide non-surgical treatment of gum disease.
 The medication will eliminate the bacterial infection so that the gum tissue will have an opportunity to heal.

 Warning Signs of Periodontal Treatment